CosMc’s: McDonald’s reveals menu, first test locations for new restaurant concept

 The first location, in Bolingbrook, has already been the subject of speculation, with fans sharing photos of the under-construction restaurant on social media in recent months.
 One even took a photo of the drive-thru menu, which some commenters compared to that of Panera Bread or Dutch Bros.

-In addition to Wednesday’s press release, McDonald’s also launched an official CosMc’s websitet, which elaborated on the mythos behind “CosMc,” a former McDonaldland character for whom the new restaurants are named.
+In addition to Wednesday’s press release, McDonald’s also launched an official CosMc’s website, which elaborated on the mythos behind “CosMc,” a former McDonaldland character for whom the new restaurants are named.

 As the story goes, CosMc — a part-alien, part-vehicle character that appeared in McDonald’s advertisements from the late 1980s — visited Earth “to steal food and take it back to CosMcland.”
 In the following decades, the alien worked to create complementary beverages, which were then tested on the planet’s fellow residents.

-Note: Correction: This story has been updated with an accurate link to the source of McDonald’s CEO Chris Kempczinski‘s comments.